 Only prescribed medication may be administered which also includes lozenges.
 Medication must be in date and prescribed for the current condition.
 Children's prescribed medication is stored in their original containers, handed in at the main reception.
 Medication will then be stored in a securemedication cabinet in First Aid room number 1(administration corridor).
 Medication must be clearly labelled and will always be inaccessible to the children.
 Parents must give prior written permission for the administration of medication.

-Medication must have a pharmacy label containing the following details: - member of staff by a health care professional.
+Medication must have a pharmacy label containing the following details: -

 - The name of the child

 - Date

 - The name of the medication

 - The dose and time, or how and when the medication is to be administered